brikis98/fundamentals-of-devops-website/_posts/2025-01-25-authenticate-to-aws-with-iam-identity-center.md

 SSO registration scopes [sso:account:access]:
 ```

-The AWS CLI will first try to configure a _session_, which roughly corresponds to a single access portal (a single AWS
-Organization).
-The CLI will prompt you for the following information:
+The AWS CLI will prompt you for the following information:

 * **SSO session name**.
 This typically corresponds to the AWS organization where you have AWS Identity Center and an
   access portal configured.
 For example, if this is your personal AWS account, you might name it "personal."
 If this